Namibia

 Namibia’s population is 2.6 million with just 3.1 persons per square kilometre.
 Its very mixed population is formed from tribal ancestry, Damara minorities, nomadic San Bushmen and German colonisation.
 This in itself makes up for a country full of diverse cultures.

-The Namibia of today is a peaceful and happy country to visit.
-It is very safe to travel around.
+Visiting Namibia today, you’ll find a peaceful and happy country to visit.
+It’s very safe to travel around.
 Namibians are an extremely friendly and welcoming nation.
-All the hosts at our lodgings were more than happy to chat and regail stories of their local area.
+All the hosts at our lodgings were more than happy to chat and regale stories of their local area.

 In Namibia, you will wake up to stunning sunrises and close your day with spectacular sunsets.
 All this, before going to bed with a sky so dark that the sky is filled with endless twinkling stars.
 You can see the Milky Way stretching from horizon to horizon.